Last Updated on July 20, 2025 by cscontents

 Note: The above links are affiliate links, if you enroll this course using the above link, then it would help us to get some monetary benefit from KodeKloud.
 It won’t cost you anything.

-Here, we will discuss with sample playbook (a playbook is nothing but a YAML file which contains your tasks).
+Here, we will discuss a sample playbook (a playbook is nothing but a YAML file that contains your tasks).

 Prerequisite

-Before starting, please make sure you have two Linux box (or one Linux box and one docker container).
-Consider one of the Linux box as ‘Ansible Controller Node’ and other one as ‘Ansible Controlled Node’ or remote server (target machine where you want to perform the task using Ansible).
-In the ‘Ansible Controller Node’ we need to install Ansible.
-And after installation, please confirm the same by running “ansible –version” command.
-For other detail, please follow this article.
+Before starting, please make sure you have two Linux boxes (or one Linux box and one Docker container).
+Consider one of the Linux boxes as ‘Ansible Controller Node’ and the other one as ‘Ansible Controlled Node’ or remote server (target machine where you want to perform the task using Ansible).
+In the ‘Ansible Controller Node’, we need to install Ansible.
+And after installation, please confirm the same by running the “ansible –version” command.
+For other details, please follow this article.

 Example Ansible playbook 1

-The first question we might come across in our mind that how the ansible tool is able to automate task and here by task I mean doing any complex or simple thing which could be just running a command to Java version or anything else.
+The first question we might come across in our mind that how the Ansible tool is able to automate tasks, and by task I mean doing any complex or simple thing, which could be just running a simple command.
+Example – running a command to check Java version.

 inventory.txt file